Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/interim/Mechanical.md

 ![image](https://github.com/user-attachments/assets/d2e609b4-5a2e-4ac9-8618-17e40eaa444a)

-To improve the diffusion the shape would need to be changed, and the best shape for diffusion is a sphere
+To improve the diffusion the shape would need to be changed, and the best shape for diffusion is a sphere.
 With this in mind, a new case was designed using the old one.
 ![image](https://github.com/user-attachments/assets/c3a63fce-505f-4604-a8f1-b56cf38fe90f)

 ![image](https://github.com/user-attachments/assets/21c5540e-0c6d-4531-b52f-a627e151c179)
 ![image](https://github.com/user-attachments/assets/fdb90103-9197-4f09-ae56-5647a8971d8b)

-This is the latest version to be printed but is not perfect:
+This is the latest version to be printed but it is not perfect:
 - Printing faults
 - Not enough loops
 - Shape could still be optimised
 - Clips could be designed and incorporated
 - Dust resistance can be improved
 - Better battery stability
 However, the potential for a kickstand as stated in the proposal is now seen to be unnecessary.

 Currently the material is simply the only one available to us, whether this is the best option still needs to be investigated.